SepAlex/MSDS6306_project1/Case_Study_1_Report.md

 ### Relationship between Bitterness and Alcohol Content of the Beer

-To better understand relationship between the bitterness of the beer and its alochol content, we plotted the ABV data against the IBU to obtain a scatter plot below.
+To better understand relationship between the bitterness of the beer and its alcohol content, we plotted the ABV data against the IBU to obtain a scatter plot below.

 ```r